 Staff have evaluated several options for actively improving indoor air quality by removing or attacking bacteria, viruses, and other pathogens.
 The current focus of these efforts has been on areas with medically fragile students and staff, such as nurses' offices, treatment rooms, and classrooms at schools with higher populations of students who require special behavioral or medical assistance.
-Approximately 850 rooms are currently identified in these categories.

 The recommended technology to be installed in these rooms is one that actively enters the air and treats surfaces in the space.
-This is in contrast to portable air cleaners, which are very useful for improved air quality and pathogen removal, but do not deactivate the virus on a continuous basis.

-The following video link describes the Global Plasma Solutions (GPS) product that has been selected for pilot testing and installed in six schools:
+The following video link describes the Global Plasma Solutions (GPS) product that has been installed in the well room and sick room at every school, along with functional life skills (FLS) classrooms at 44 schools.